HelenLangers/CC_PDA_static_dynamic_testing_task/part_1_docs/testing_task_1.md

     else
       return False

+# spelling error. dif should be def.
+# comma needed after 'card1'
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
+    # 'card' isn't defined.
+Should be card1
     return card
   else:
     return card2

+# total needs to be a defined variable e.g. total = 0
 def cards_total(self, cards):
   total
   for card in cards:
     total += card.value
     return "You have a total of" + total
+  # the return here should be a print in brackets
 ```